 On June 8, 1986, the doors of this building opened to the public and became the Strauss Mansion Museum, our headquarters and home.
 Its namesake was the first owner, a millionaire importer and businessman named Adolph Strauss, who lived and worked in New York City.
 This house on the circle, like many others, was constructed as a “summer cottage” for he and his family.

-On June 8,1986 the doors of “The Towers” opened to the public and became the Strauss Mansion Museum, the Society’s home.
-In 2012 with great pride the Strauss Mansion was listed on the New Jersey and National Registers of Historic Places.
-We are thrilled to have the support of the New Jersey Historic Trust and the 1772 Foundation whose matching grant enabled us to replace some of the mansion’s deteriorated windows.
+In 2012, with great pride, the Strauss Mansion was listed on the New Jersey and National Registers of Historic Places.
+We are thrilled to have the support of the New Jersey Historic Trust and the 1772 Foundation, whose matching grants have enabled us to replace several deteriorating features over the years.
 The Atlantic Highlands Historical Society was able to raise the matching funds due to the generosity of many local donors and benefactors.

 Atlantic Highlands is a quaint Victorian town on the New Jersey shore overlooking lower New York Bay with views of Manhattan in the distance.
 The town as a place of interest can be traced back to the late 1800’s, when its use as a resort area and playland for wealthy New Yorkers via the ferry led to the construction of nearly 70 hotels, vacation homes, and inns, as well as places of fun and relaxation such as beaches for “bathing”, entertainment pavilions, and even an amusement park.
 In the decades to follow, Atlantic Highlands also became a haven for bootleggers and rum-runners during Prohibition due to its location.